Best reptile heating pads 2023: Keep your terrarium temperature just right

 Reasons to avoid

 If you want a simple, no-nonsense heating pad that is built to last at a budget-friendly price then this reptile heating pad from BN-LINK is a great choice for your terrarium.
 Made from a strong and durable PVC material its five layer design means that it is impervious to water when cleaning, but is not 100% waterproof.
-But its construction does mean that it heats up in less than an hour and offers uniform heat distribution.
-So you can be warming up your tank in no time at all.
+However, its construction does mean that it heats up in less than an hour and offers uniform heat distribution.

-There are two sizes and two outputs, but no no temperature control or thermostat to control the temperature.
+This heating pad is available in six different sizes, but only two of them include thermostats for adjusting the temperature.
 The 6 x 8 inch model pumps out 8W and is perfect for a 10 -20 gallon terrarium.
 The 8" x 12" model is bumped up to 16W and gives a steady heat flow to help keep your 20-30 gallon tank at the temperature you want.

 Like most reptile heat pads it is only suitable for a glass terrarium and to make sure that it stays in place it has a super strong 3M glue based panel.
 All you need to do is peel off the sticker and place it on clean dry glass.
 You won’t be able to reposition once it's in place so make sure you choose the right spot and you are within six feet of a power outlet.
 Otherwise you’ll need to move your terrarium to power the heat pad.